OpenTranslationBible/open-bible/en-GB/18.Job/md/job-06.md

 ## Job 6:16

-> when darkened by thawing ice
+> when they are darkened by thawing ice
-> and swollen with melting snow,
+> and filled with melting snow,

 ## Job 6:17